-- 64. In line with the WFP people policy,15 WFP Aviation will shape, manage and develop its workforce to ensure that it is able to meet the shifting demands of the complex environments in which it operates.
-An agile workforce is vital for operating in humanitarian settings and supporting the organization's mandate, which calls for specialized operations such as airdrops and medical and security evacuations.
-WFP will continue to invest in a diverse, committed, skilled and high-performing workforce that is selected on merit.
-Learning and training opportunities for professional development and the capture and exchange of knowledge and lessons learned are also a priority. - 65.
-Sustainable, safe and secure humanitarian aviation relies on the availability of qualified and competent employees, supervisors and managers to plan, coordinate, manage, operate, maintain and oversee complex operations and UNHAS missions globally.
-As aviation staff fulfil a critical role in enabling WFP Aviation to effectively respond to sudden onset emergencies, it is imperative to ensure that the workforce has skills and competencies that match the working environment.
-WFP Aviation will facilitate this by effective recruitment and training plans addressing talent management, retention and succession planning.
-In addition, WFP Aviation will expand skill sets and attract new talent from industry to ensure that it has an agile pool of aviation professionals with equitable geographical representation and gender balance.
+84. Sustainable, safe and secure humanitarian aviation relies on the availability of qualified and competent employees, supervisors and managers to plan, coordinate, manage, operate, maintain and oversee complex operations and UNHAS missions globally.
+As aviation staff fulfil a critical role in enabling the WFP Aviation Service to effectively respond to sudden-onset emergencies, it is imperative to ensure that the workforce has skills and competencies that match the working environment.
+The WFP Aviation Service will facilitate this by effective recruitment and training plans addressing talent management, retention and succession planning.
+In addition, the WFP Aviation Service will expand skill sets and attract new talent from industry to ensure that it has an agile pool of aviation professionals with equitable geographical representation and gender balance.